Quantifying Quillen's Uniform $\mathcal{F}_p$-isomorphism Theorem: Exponents of small 2-groups

-The group $D_{2^n}$ is the subgroup of $O(2)$ fixing the regular $2^{n-1}$-gon centered at the origin in $\Reals^2$ with one of its sides bisected in the right half-plane by the $x$-axis.
-The inclusion $D_{2^n} \to O(2)$ is on elements given by $\sigma \to T$, $\rho \to R_{2\pi/2^{n-1}}$.
-This yields a linear 2-dimension real representation of $D_{2^n}$, which we call $V$.
-We apply \cref{projbund:prop1} to compute an upper bound on the exponent with respect to the minimal family $\sF$ containing the isotropy of $\Proj(V)$.
-This minimal family is determined in the next lemma. \begin{Lemma} The minimal family containing the isotropy groups of the projectivation $\Proj(V)$ is $\sE_{(2)}$, the family of elementary abelian 2-groups in $D_{2^n}$. \end{Lemma} \begin{proof} The proof is by elementary linear algebra.
-Since $V$ is an orthogonal representation, a linear subspace $L$ spanned by a vector $v$ is fixed by an element $g$ of $D_{2^n}$ if and only if $g$ has eigenvalue $1$ or $-1$ (we say that $g$ has eigenvalue $\lambda$ if the matrix by which $g$ acts on $V$ has eigenvalue $\lambda$).
+Denote by $T$ the matrix representing reflection in the $x$-axis.
+In the remainder of this section, for an angle $\theta$, denote by $R_\theta$ the matrix representing counterclockwise rotation in $\Reals^2$ by $\theta$ about the origin.
+Then $\sigma \mapsto T$, $\rho \mapsto R_{2\pi/2^{n-1}}$, yields a linear 2-dimensional real orthogonal representation of $D_{2^n}$, which we call $V$.
+We apply \cref{projbund:prop1} to compute an upper bound on the exponent with respect to the family $\sE_{(2)}$ of elementary abelian 2-subgroups.
+In the following lemma we establish that the isotropy of $\Proj(V)$ is contained in $\sE_{(2)}$. \begin{Lemma} The isotropy groups of the projectivation $\Proj(V)$ are contained in the family $\sE_{(2)}$ of elementary abelian 2-groups in $D_{2^n}$. \end{Lemma} \begin{proof} The proof is by elementary linear algebra.
+Since $V$ is an orthogonal representation, a linear subspace $L$ spanned by a vector $v$ is fixed by an element $g$ of $D_{2^n}$ if and only if $g$ has eigenvalue $1$ or $-1$.
+A finite group is an elementary abelian 2-group if and only if all of its elements have order dividing 2.
+Therefore, we can reduce to proving that all elements of order 4 do not fix any lines, which we can reduce further to proving that all elements of order 4, up to inverses and conjugation, do not fix any lines.
+This means it suffices to check that the element $\rho^{2^{n-3}}$ does not fix any lines.
+But this element has characteristic polynomial $\lambda^2 + 1$, which has no real zeroes, and thus the result follows. \end{proof} \begin{Corollary} The $\sE_{(2)}$-exponent of $\underline{H\Ffield_2}_{D_{2^n}}$ satisfies

-First consider the rotations in $D_{2^n}$, that is the elements of the form $\rho^j$.
-We note that $R_{\theta}$ has characteristic polynomial